-Remote Remote management allows the DIR-635 to be configured Management: from the Internet by a web browser.
+Remote Remote management allows the DGL-4500 to be configured from Management: Management: He Internet by a web browser.
 A username and password is still required to access the Web-Management interface.
 In general, only a member of your network can browse the built-in web pages to perform Administrator tasks.
 This feature enables you to perform Administrator tasks from the remote (Internet) host.

-Remote Admin The port number used to access the DIR-635.

-Port: Example: http://x.x.x.x:8080 whereas x.x.x.x is the Internet IP address of the DIR-635 and 8080 is the port used for the the Edit icon to change the settings or enable/disable the rule, or click the Delete icon to remove the rule.
+- Remote Admin Port: The port number used to access the DGL-4500.
+Example: http://x.x.x.8080 whereas x.x.x.x is the Internet IP address of the DGL-4500 and 8080 is the port used for the Web Management interface. - Inbound Filter: This section will list any rules that are created.
+You may click the Edit icon to change the settings or enable/disable the rule, or click the Delete icon to remove the rule.